RafaelCartenet/rafaelcartenet.github.io/_posts/2019-01-26-alphastar.md

 # Solving games to achieve AI Milestones

+Let's get into it.
 If you are a fan of AI and never heard of DeepMind, you're missing out something.
 Founded in 2010 by top AI researchers on the planet, they dedicated themselves mainly on a promising field: Reinforcement Learning.
-As one of the leading companies regarding AI, applying their state of the art methods to various domains including Medical Research or Speech Generation.
+As one of the leading companies regarding AI, they develop and apply state of the art methods to various domains including Medical Research or Speech Generation.

 In the history of technology, key steps have been achieved by the invention of new machines, new mechanisms or molecules that scientists would discover.
 Nowadays, rules have changed a little bit, AI research's milestones are usually achieved thanks to AI agents winning over human players on games, more complicated each time.
 That might sound weird, but it is actually pretty legit if you think about it.
 Players develop strong problem solving skills when mastering the game.
 Every decision a human takes in a game (and even in his life) is itself the result of an algorithm, just like Yuval Noah Harari likes to mention in his book [Homo Deus](https://www.ynharari.com/book/homo-deus/).
-All the decisions we take come from the result of a decision-making process that runs inside our brain.
-In a simple game like chess, the entire possible actions is quite limited as the board is relatively small, but in your everyday life, the number of actions you can take, is infinite.
+All the decisions we take come from the result of a decision-making process that runs inside our brain, aiming for a reward in a soon or further future.
+However, in a simple game like chess, the entire possible actions set is quite limited as the board is relatively small, but in your everyday life, the number of actions you can take, is infinite.
 By beating professional gamers using AI, researchers are developing complex algorithms, including neural network architectures, that are able to solve really complex problems.
 The same algorithms can be sometimes directly used to solve real life issues like medical ones.

-> **Demis Hassabis** "...
+> **Demis Hassabis** (DeepMind CEO): "...
 While StarCraft is ‘just’ a (very complex!) game, I’m excited that the techniques behind #AlphaStar could be useful in other problems such as weather prediction & climate modeling, which also involve predictions over very long sequences.
 Peer-reviewed paper is underway.""

 Some sceptic people might believe that these geniuses are wasting their time and energy on games and could tackle real world dramatic problems but they are mistaken.
-Just like a neuro scientist often practice experiments on rats, AI scientists like to practice with games.
+I like to say that AI scientists experiment on games just like neuroscientists experimenting on rats.

 By "Solving games" I mean creating an AI better than any human player.
 The first impressive AI agent that could beat pro players was [DeepBlue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)), a Chess AI that defeated Kasparov, the at-the-time world champion.
 DeepMind started with simple games, including [Atari Games](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning/), the [Go Game](https://deepmind.com/research/alphago/) with the recent new ultimate version [AlphaGo Zero](https://deepmind.com/blog/alphago-zero-learning-scratch/), and now **Starcraft 2, known as one of the most difficult strategy game**
 The order of these achievements really matters.
 Indeed, games that got 'solved' by AI became more and more complex.
 By complex we mean that the set of possible actions became wider and wider, making the search of the best move nearly impossible.
 The number of possible boards in the chess game is not that huge.
 However, the number of possible boards in Go is insanely high.
 In Starcraft 2, the of possible states is hardly even computable.
 Indeed, the map, could be considered as a board where each cell would be a pixel where a unit could be standing, which makes it unfeasible to compute.

 The other key difference between those previous games and Starcraft 2 is that the **information** a player get is different.
-For board games we say that the information type is **perfect**, meaning that at a given moment of the game, you have perfect information regarding what your opponent's action, you can always look at your opponent's side of the board right.
+For board games we say that the information type is **perfect**, meaning that at a given moment of the game, you have perfect information regarding what your opponent's action, you can always look at your opponent's side of the board.
 In Starcraft 2, information is most of the time **hidden**.
-By hidden we mean that both players don't see what the other is doing unless their unit meet eachother, we also call it **imperfect** information.
+By hidden we mean that both players cannot see what the other is doing unless their unit meet eachother, we also call it **imperfect** information.
 Card games are also considered as imperfect information games as you can't see your opponent's card.
 As you lack knowledge about what your opponent is doing you must prepare yourselves for different potential outcomes and try to gather as much details about your oponent's strategy during the whole game in order to get the information that you are missing.

 {% capture fig_img %}
 ![Foo]({{ '/images/alphastar-diff.png' | relative_url }})